Nabilislam722/Nabilislam722/README.md

 ## 🚀 What I'm Working On

-- 🔩 Deep-diving into **bare-metal embedded development** on ARM Cortex-M
+- 🔩 Deep-diving into **bare-metal embedded development** on ARM Cortex-M with Radxa Dragon Q6A
 - 📡 Experimenting with **software-defined radio (SDR)** and signal analysis
 - 🧩 Studying **OS internals** — memory latching, context switching, scheduler design
 - ✈️ Building and flying **FPV drones** (hobby + applied electronics)